These vehicles are the most targeted for catalytic converter thefts

 Catalytic converter thefts have seen a “significant increase” since the start of the COVID-19 pandemic, the NICB said.

-“There is a clear connection between times of crisis, limited resources, and disruption of the supply chain that drives investors towards these precious metals,” NICB said in a news release.
+“There is a clear connection between times of crisis, limited resources, and disruption of the supply chain that drives investors towards theses precious metals,” NICB said in a news release.

 A catalytic converter is a device essential to a vehicle’s exhaust system.
 Its purpose is to convert toxic exhaust emitted by an engine into more environmentally friendly gases.